Abdisalam Hadliye

 Abdisalam Omer Hadliye (Cabdisalaan Cumar Hadliye; عبد السلام عمر), also known as Abdisalan Hadliye Omar, is a Somali economist and politician.
 He was previously a Chief of Staff at the Executive Office of the Mayor of the District of Columbia, a Director of the UNDP Somalia Financial Services and Governance Program, and a Chief Business Officer for the District of Columbia Public Schools.
 He also served as Governor of the Central Bank of Somalia in 2013.
 He served as the Minister of Foreign Affairs of Somalia from 27 February 2015 to 29 March 2017.

 Personal life

-Omer's family hails from the northwestern Awdal region of Somaliland.
+Omer Hadliye's family hails from the northwestern Awdal region of Somaliland.
 He hails from the Gadabuursi clan.

-At the age of 16, Omer moved to the United States.
+At the age of 16, Omer Hadliye moved to the United States.
 For his post-secondary education, he studied at Boston College, where he earned a Bachelor of Science in Economics in 1977.
 Four years later, he completed a Master of Arts in Public Administration at the Oklahoma State University.
-Omer subsequently taught American politics, public and personnel administration, budgeting and program evaluation to undergraduates at the University of Tennessee.
+Omer Hadliye subsequently taught American politics, public and personnel administration, budgeting and program evaluation to undergraduates at the University of Tennessee.
 Concurrently, he earned a Ph.D. in Public Administration from the institution in 1986.

-Omer holds dual Somali and American citizenship.
+Omer Hadliye holds dual Somali and American citizenship.